Bulgarian literature: Bulgarian modernist literature

 Along with Petko Todorov, Krastyo Krastev and Peyo Yavorov, Pencho Slaveykov established the modernist circle Misal (Thought).
 Krastyo Krastev is a respected literary critic and erudite.
 Petko Todorov (1879–1916) is one of the greatest stylists of that time.
 A person of European education and manners, he manages to modernize the Bulgarian drama and also wrote a series of powerful impressionist stories based on folklore motives, titled Idylls.

 Peyo Yavorov (1878–1914) is considered a Symbolist poet, one of the finest poetic talents in the fin de siècle Kingdom of Bulgaria.
 The poems of Yavorov are diverse in topics but always with a strong impact – both emotional and intellectual.
 They have diverse and original forms, and rich and refined language; they are largely introspective, express the loneliness of the modern man, the impossibility to reach happiness and love in life, the constant threat and presentiment of death.
 They focus also on describing historical, mythological and visionary subjects with the same decadent emotional nuances.

 Under the influence of the French and the Russian symbolist movements, there were other popular Bulgarian poets, quite a large number, who contributed to the fast-paced literary development in the country in the first decades of the 20th century.
-Among them were: Dimcho Debelyanov, Teodor Trayanov, Nikolay Liliev, Emanuil Popdimitrov, Dimitar Boyadjiev and many others.
+Among them were: Dimcho Debelyanov, Hristo Yasenov, Teodor Trayanov, Nikolay Liliev, Emanuil Popdimitrov, Dimitar Boyadjiev and many others.
 Symbolism turned into one of the most influential movements and it can be felt in all the poetry to come throughout the 20th century.
 In Bulgaria it remains close to the European one: it is again an effort to overcome reality, its burden, monotony and heaviness.
 The quest for meaning and foundation in a different dimension of reality: an outer, high, spiritual, mystic, unknown and unintelligible one; a new dreamlike reality which is closer to beauty and harmony.
 The answer is looked for not only in the images, but in the purity and beauty of language.